-All trade agreements include a provision that permits for measures to be taken to benefit Indigenous peoples / businesses.
+All trade agreements include a provision that permits for measures, including but not limited to setasides, to be taken to benefit Indigenous peoples / businesses.

-Relying on or invoking trade agreement flexibilities does not remove a procurement or permit deviations from other applicable regulations, policies, procedures, etc.
+Note: Relying on or invoking trade agreement flexibilities does not remove a procurement or permit deviations from other applicable regulations, policies, procedures, etc.

-Trade Agreement Flexibilities (2)
+Trade Agreement Flexibilities (3)